tibel/Caliburn.Light/doc/conventions.md

 # All about Conventions

-One of the main features of Caliburn.Micro is manifest in its ability to remove the need for boiler plate code by acting on a series of conventions.
+One of the main features of Caliburn.Light is manifest in its ability to remove the need for boiler plate code by acting on a series of conventions.
 Some people love conventions and some hate them.
 That’s why CM’s conventions are fully customizable and can even be turned off completely if not desired.
 If you are going to use conventions, and since they are ON by default, it’s good to know what those conventions are and how they work.
 That’s the subject of this article.

 ### View Resolution (ViewModel-First)